You want smart political talk without the meltdowns?

 Yes, that's right.

-Listen to Fiasco, Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

 All right, we continue now with Texas Congressman Chip Roy.

-We'll get to your calls at the bottom of the half hour.
+We'll get to your calls at the bottom of the half hour, 800-941-Sean, straight ahead.

-Alito wrote a pretty fiery dissent saying that the court issued what the court issues is unprecedented, legally questionable relief without giving the lower courts a chance to rule without hearing from the opposing party within eight hours of receiving the application with dubious factual support for its order without providing any explanation for their order.
+Alito wrote a pretty fiery dissent saying that the court issued what the court issued is unprecedented, legally questionable relief without giving the lower courts a chance to rule without hearing from the opposing party within eight hours of receiving the application with dubious factual support for its order without providing any explanation for their order.

-And he went on to say, I refused to join the court's order because we had no good reason to think under the circumstances issuing an order at midnight was necessary or appropriate, he went on uh to say, and I don't think he was wrong in his rebuke.
+And he went on to say, I refused to join the court's order because we had no good reason to think under the circumstances issuing an order at midnight was necessary or appropriate, he went on to say.

 He was not wrong in his rebuke.

-But there is a dividing line, right?
+But there is a dividing line, right, in the, quote, conservative or Republican-appointed block of the court.

 And you saw that unfold here.